pkmn/engine/src/lib/gen1/README.md

     generations where there are no event listeners for the `Update` event)
   - adding the artificial `beforeTurn` "action" will also advance the RNG in the same way the `runUnnerve` and `runSwitch` actions do
-- **`Pokemon.getLockedMove()`**: Pokémon Showdown runs the `onLockMove` event (causing the RNG frame to advance) when calling `Pokemon.getLockedMove()` while building up the `|request|` object for both sides in `endTurn` and in other scenarios (`checkFaint`, certain circumstances with Metronome or Mirror Move, etc).
+- **`Pokemon.getLockedMove`**: Pokémon Showdown runs the `onLockMove` event (causing the RNG frame to advance) when calling `Pokemon.getLockedMove` while building up the `|request|` object for both sides in `endTurn` and in other scenarios (`checkFaint`, certain circumstances with Metronome or Mirror Move, etc).
 - **Effects**: Pokémon Showdown occasionally incorrectly inserts RNG calls in move effect handlers when they are not relevant:
-  - Whirlwind / Roar roll to hit and can "miss" as opposed to simply failing
+  - Roar / Whirlwind roll to hit and can "miss" as opposed to simply failing
-  - moves with a secondary chance effect (except Twinneedle) still roll to see if the effect should proc even in situations where the effect doesn't happen (eg. when the effect would be nullified by Substitute or if the target fainted)
+  - moves with a secondary chance effect (except Twinneedle) still roll to see if the effect should proc even in situations where the effect doesn't happen (e.g. when the effect would be nullified by Substitute or if the target fainted)

 Finally, the **initial 10-byte seed for link battles on Pokémon Red cannot include bytes larger than